William Fèvre - Chablis Grand Cru Les Preuses Domaine 2023

 About the estate:

-Owned by the Henriot Group, this estate is the largest owner of Grand Cru vineyards in Chablis, with over fifteen hectares.
-Its extensive vineyards and diverse range of exceptional terroirs are brought to their fullest potential through meticulous management: soil tillage, hand-harvesting at the optimal time, and yield control.
-Passionate about his vines, Didier Seguier, who has led the estate since 1998, produces pure, well-defined, and crisp Chablis wines, using organic methods (certification pending) and even biodynamic practices for the Premier and Grand Crus.
+Owned by the Henriot Group, this estate is the largest owner of Chablis Grand Cru vineyards, with more than fifteen hectares.
+Its vast vineyard and diverse range of terroirs are brought to their fullest potential through meticulous management: tilling the soil, hand-harvesting at the optimal time, and regulating yields.
+Passionate about his vines, Didier Seguier, who has led the estate since 1998, produces pure, well-defined, and crisp Chablis wines, using organic methods (certification pending) and even biodynamic practices for the Premier Crus and Grands Crus.
 With the exception of the Petit Chablis, vinification and aging are skillfully divided for each cuvée between barrels—never new—and stainless steel tanks.
-Eschewing any signature style, the wines captivate through their respect for the terroir and the expression of minerality, which have been better preserved since the estate gradually switched the entire range to Diam’s corks between 2005 and 2010.
+Eschewing any distinctive “signature” style, the wines captivate through their respect for the terroir and the expression of minerality, which have been better preserved since the estate gradually switched the entire range to Diam’s corks between 2005 and 2010.
 The transition to organic farming is underway.

 Wine Spectator

-Rated estate (2020 guide) Recommended (Wine producer recommended by Wine Spectator)
+Rated Estate (2020 Guide) Recommended (Wine producer recommended by Wine Spectator)

 Burghound